Britain's FTSE gives up gains as grocers, Fed worries weigh

 Persimmon is up over 20 percent since the Conservatives won an unexpected majority at a general election in May.
 Traders expect more measures to support the housing market and less threat of a "mansion tax" from the opposition Labour party.

 "Berkeley's figures have set the tone for the sector, and they're pretty impressive when one stock in the sector charges higher like this, the others are bound to follow," Alastair McCaig, market analyst at IG, said.
-(Editing by Toby Chopra)
+(Editing by Larry King)

 By Greg Roumeliotis and Jessica Toonkel and Jennifer Ablan